HeX-Kiran/OmniFood-Desktop/README.md

 # OmniFood-Desktop
-This is a Static Web Page build using HTML5 and CSS3.
+This is a full responsive static Web Page build using HTML5 and CSS3.
 An 8 section packed page containing
 * Hero Section
 * Featured In Section